-- Support Unit where they are placed in secure, sealed containers for onward transmission to Management Information at Bow. - 23.
-Retention and Disposal: It is the responsibility of the Deputy Head of Management Information to ensure that: - Original forms are scanned as images onto a centrally controlled server and automatically backed up every day through internal IT services. - The original copies are securely destroyed. - Electronic records which are stored for 25 years in the Management Information Department are reviewed after 25 years and securely destroyed if no longer required. - 24.
+- The original copies are securely destroyed. - Electronic records which are stored for 25 years in the Management Information Department are reviewed after 25 years and securely destroyed if no longer required. - 23.
 Attention is drawn to section 1.7 and 2.5 of this procedure to ensure that the LAS maintains patient confidentiality within the Data Protection Act (1998) and Caldicott Guidelines (1998).